 Current and retired faculty of W&M

-Current students at W&M
+Current honors and graduate students at W&M

 Current staff at W&M

 Affiliated researchers and lab groups at W&M What can be submitted to W&M ScholarWorks?
 W&M ScholarWorks accepts a wide range of materials for inclusion in the repository.
 Content is considered suitable for W&M ScholarWorks if it represents the intellectual life of the university and has enduring value.
 Content held in W&M ScholarWorks can include but is not limited to: